Regular Northwest Face of Half Dome: History

-In 2008 Alex Honnold, after a few rehearsals, made the first free solo ascent of the route in 2 hours and 50 minutes.
+In 2008 Alex Honnold, after a few rehearsals, made the first free solo ascent, via the 5.12a variations, in 2 hours and 50 minutes.

 Over the Fourth of July Weekend in 2015, a major rockfall occurred on the Regular Northwest Face, severely altering pitches 10 and 11.
 In September 2016, Yosemite National Park Climbing Rangers climbed the route to assess its condition.
 The Regular Northwest Face route tends to avoid areas that are likely to pose further rockfall hazard.
 However, much of the rock on Half Dome is alpine in nature, and it is often quite loose.
 There is speculation that much more rock will exfoliate off other routes on Half Dome in the near future.